JM89/crash-courses/CrashCourse-InterProcessCommunication/Lesson1/README.md

 }
 ```

-So far, we only call the Data Store layer to insert the item in database.
+So far, we only call the Data Store layer to insert the item in the database.
 We are going to add the call to our API in this location.

 ### Step 1: Create a Review Api Client Service